jeremyc2/Selenium-REPL/README.md

 # Getting Started
 <img src="https://jeremyc2.github.io/Selenium-REPL/REPL-Infographic.svg" width="400">

-*Currently only supports testing in Google Chrome*
+*Currently supports testing in Google Chrome, Edge, and Firefox*
 ## Before you begin
 1. Make sure you have [NodeJS](https://nodejs.org/en/) installed
-2. If you do not have PowerShell installed, make sure you have downloaded the [Chromedriver](https://chromedriver.chromium.org/downloads) executable
+2. If you do not have PowerShell installed, make sure you have downloaded the webdriver executable

 ## Quickstart
 Open PowerShell.
 Enter ```npx selenium-repl```.